 - Average genetics and plan to live between the ages of 80-90.

 In other words, my model is relatively aggressive.
-What’s interesting is that according to the data analysis of the ~165,000 mass affluent users of Personal Capital’s financial dashboard (most of whom are not paying clients, but free dashboard users), their bond allocation is also very minimal, much like the Financial Samurai Asset Allocation Model!
+What's interesting is that according to the data analysis of the ~165,000 mass affluent users of Empower's financial dashboard (most of whom are not paying clients, but free dashboard users), their bond allocation is also very minimal, much like the Financial Samurai Asset Allocation Model!

 Let’s explore the data in a little more detail.